WenjieDu/PyPOTS/docs/index.rst

 ❖ Available Algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^
 PyPOTS supports imputation, classification, clustering, and forecasting tasks on multivariate time series with missing values.
 The currently available algorithms of four tasks are cataloged in the following table with four partitions.
-The paper references are all listed `on the reference page </references.html>`_.
+The paper references are provided and you can click them to check out.

 🌟 Since **v0.2**, all neural-network models in PyPOTS has got hyperparameter-optimization support.
 This functionality is implemented with the `Microsoft NNI <https://github.com/microsoft/nni>`_ framework.